Why Crawler Traps Can Seriously Hurt Your SEO

 In this first edition of SEO in Focus we're discussing crawler traps with Dawn Anderson!

 Crawler traps can seriously damage a site, but it depends on the type of trap the crawler is in.

 If you know Dawn Anderson, you know she loves to write and talk about technical SEO.

-For those who don’t know her: Dawn is the founder of Move It Marketing, a Manchester-based digital marketing agency.
+For those who don't know her: Dawn is the founder of (opens in a new tab), a Manchester-based digital marketing agency.

 Before we get started, let's first define what crawler traps are.

 In SEO, "crawler traps" are structural issues within a website that cause crawlers to find a virtually infinite number of irrelevant URLs.
 That's a bad thing, because they waste crawl budget and can cause duplicate-content issues.

 Crawler traps can seriously damage a site, but it depends on the type of trap the crawler is in.
 Whilst infinite spaces such as calendars, which can have no end, and dynamically generated parameters such as those on eCommerce sites can be very problematic types of crawler traps, the worst kind I've ever seen are pages that pull in logical, but incorrect, parameters.